Shopify/Klint/docusaurus/docs/1-getting-started/quick-start.md

 ## Add Animation

-Make it move by using the `K.time` property:
+Make it move by using the `Klint.frame` property, it represents the amount of frames ellapsed since the sketch has been started.

 ```tsx
 import { useKlint, Klint } from '@shopify/klint';